Objective rates as covariant derivatives on the manifold of Riemannian metrics: Introduction

 The aim of the present work is twofold.
 First, it is to introduce in Continuum Mechanics the manifold $\Met(\body)$ of Riemannian metrics on the body $\body$ and to show that \emph{each covariant derivative on $\Met(\body)$ induces an objective derivative} on symmetric second-order covariant tensor fields (strains).
 Then, using Leibniz rule, we prove that, under certain conditions, this covariant derivative induces also an objective derivative on symmetric second-order contravariant tensor fields (stresses).
 These conditions are always satisfied when the objective derivative is \emph{local} (meaning that it depends only on the first jet of the involved variables).
 Moreover, in that case, we also prove the converse: each local objective derivative derives from a covariant derivative on $\Met(\body)$.

 Finally, we illustrate our general statement by showing how the objective rates of the literature, including Green--Naghdi's rate, Hill's, Marsden--Hughes' and Xiao--Bruhns-Meyers' families, as well as Fiala's rate, interpret this way.
 Meanwhile, it was necessary to reconsider the very definition of objectivity and precise this concept from the mathematical point of view.
 Our discourse is focused on Continuum Mechanics but uses rather sophisticated notions from differential geometry (in infinite dimension).
 For the sake of self-completeness, the essential concepts are recalled in the appendices.
+We emphasise that, following Arnold~\cite{Arn1966,AK1998}, our goal is to concentrate on an intuitive geometric approach, mimicking what is known in finite dimensional differential geometry: by not getting into functional analysis too much but rather by working with smooth functions and formal calculations, which have to be verified on a case-by-case basis.
+Our goal is not to start by constructing a consistent theory of infinite-dimensional differential geometry, which encounters serious analytical difficulties.
+For a discussion of these questions, we redirect the readers to the following works~\cite{EM1970,Mic1980,Ham1982,Mil1984,FG1989,KM1997,IKT2013,SE2020}.
+Furthermore, we have chosen to work in the smooth category.
+It might however be possible to work in the category $C^{p}$, where $p \ge 1$, as in \cite{Seg1986,SE2020} for instance.